asadtareq/dynamic_interpolation_tool/README.md

 Users can input data points and predict unknown values using different numerical techniques.
 The project also compares the accuracy of methods.

+## Motivation
+This project is part of my research preparation in numerical analysis and computational mathematics.
+It focuses on implementing and comparing interpolation and curve fitting methods for data modeling.

 ## Methods Used
 - Lagrange Interpolation
 - Polynomial Curve Fitting (Least Squares)